Beautiful (Bazzi song): Camila Cabello reimagined version

-The duet version featuring Cuban-American singer Camila Cabello was released on August 2, 2018.
+The duet version featuring American singer Camila Cabello was released on August 2, 2018.

 Chart performance

 The duet version peaked at number 26 on the Billboard Hot 100, 33 in the UK and 35 in Canada.
 Internationally, the song peaked at number 2 in Malaysia, 3 in Lebanon and Singapore, 4 in Belgium and Romania, and various spots in the Top 20 and Top 40.

 Music video

 The music video for "Beautiful" featuring Cabello was released on October 15, 2018, directed by Jason Koenig.